 - Click OK.

-The variables are added to the tool parameters.
-As mentioned previously, you won't run the tool in order to avoid spending credits for this lesson.
+The variables are added to the Enrich tool parameters.
+As mentioned previously, you won't run the tool in order to avoid spending credits for this tutorial.
 Instead, you can find the tool's output results in the Contents pane.